$L$-function for $\mathrm{Sp}(4)\times\mathrm{GL}(2)$ via a non-unique model: Acknowledgements

 \section{Acknowledgements}

 This work is my doctoral dissertation at the Ohio State University.
-I would like to thank my advisor Jim Cogdell for providing a tremendous amount of advice, support and encouragement.
-I thank Yuanqing Cai for helpful discussions.
-I also thank Yubo Jin for pointing out an inaccuracy in an earlier version.
+I am very grateful to my advisor Jim Cogdell for providing a tremendous amount of advice, support and encouragement.
+I would like to thank Yuanqing Cai for helpful discussions, and to Yubo Jin for pointing out an inaccuracy in an earlier version.
+Finally I would like to thank the anonymous referee for a thorough review of the paper, and for many helpful comments and suggestions that improved the paper.